Daniel Stolzenberg

 Research Focus

 Professor Stolzenberg studies the history of science and scholarship from the Renaissance to the Enlightenment.
 Although his research ranges across Western Europe, he has a particular interest in Rome and Italy.
 His book Egyptian Oedipus: Athanasius Kircher and the Secrets of Antiquity won the ACHA Marraro Prize for Italian History and was named a notable book of 2013 by Gizmodo.
 His next book, The Holy Office in the Republic of Letters, will look at scientific communication and religious conflict in the seventeenth century by investigating secret collaborations between Dutch booksellers and the Roman Inquisition.
-His other areas of research include the history of orientalist scholarship and early modern ethnography.
-He is also preparing an edition of a pornographic Jesuit confession manual from Counter-Reformation Prague.

-Selected Publications
+Select Publications

-- Stolzenberg, D. (2013) Egyptian Oedipus: Athanasius Kircher and the Secrets of Antiquity, University of Chicago Press.
+Stolzenberg, D. (2013) Egyptian Oedipus: Athanasius Kircher and the Secrets of Antiquity, University of Chicago Press.

-- Stolzenberg, D. (2016) “A spanner and his works: Books, letters, and scholarly communication networks in early modern Europe,” in For the Sake of Learning: Essays in Honor of Anthony Grafton (Eds.)
+Stolzenberg, D. (2016) “A Spanner and His Works: Books, Letters, and Scholarly Communication Networks in Early Modern Europe,” in For the Sake of Learning: Essays in Honor of Anthony Grafton (Eds.)
 Blair and Goeing, Leiden: Brill, 157–172.

-- Stolzenberg, D. (2013) "Athanasius Kircher and the Hieroglyphic Sphinx," Public Domain Review.
+Stolzenberg, D. (2013) "Athanasius Kircher and the Hieroglyphic Sphinx," Public Domain Review.

 Teaching